 Dr. Curt Niccum (Notre Dame) is Assistant Director of CSART and Professor of New Testament — he also co-directs the Textual History of the Ethiopic Old Testament Project and serves as a consultant for the International Greek New Testament Project, the Novum Testamentum Graece Editio Critica Maior, and the Museum of the Bible.
 Dr. Niccum teaches Greek, Ethiopic, and New Testament text courses.

-Dr. John Boyles (Emory) is Assistant Professor of New Testament at ACU — with a strong background in mathematics and music, Dr. Boyles’ research includes the reception history of the Bible, particularly as reflected in modern media culture.
+Dr. John Boyles (Emory) is Associate Professor of New Testament at ACU — with a strong background in mathematics and music, Dr. Boyles’ research includes the reception history of the Bible, particularly as reflected in modern media culture.

-Dr. Kelli Gibson (Oxford) is Assistant Professor of Historical Theology at ACU — her research focuses primarily on Syriac texts, especially intra-Christian and inter-religious controversial texts of the 7th–12th centuries CE.
+Dr. Kelli Gibson (Oxford) is Associate Professor of Historical Theology at ACU — her research focuses primarily on Syriac texts, especially intra-Christian and inter-religious controversial texts of the 7th–12th centuries CE.
 She also reads Greek and aspires gradually to build upon a basic knowledge of classical Arabic and classical Armenian.

 Dr. Mark Hamilton (Harvard) serves as the Onstead Professor of Biblical Studies at ACU — he teaches Hebrew Bible and is the author or editor of numerous books and articles focusing on Israelite conceptions of society within their ancient Near Eastern context.
 His specialities include Hebrew, Aramaic, Akkadian, Ugaritic, and the patristic-medieval reception of the Hebrew Bible.